You Forgive And Forget, But What About Reconciliation?

-- Forgiveness is for you.
-It’s not for the person that wronged you.
+- It’s not for the person that wronged you.
 It is to set you free.
 It is so you are not held prisoner paying the price for someone else’s wrongdoing.
 Forgiving is for you and you alone.
 Often the person who has hurt you feels nothing…no shame, guilt, or remorse.
 The wrongdoer may even have forgotten the event, but we can stay trapped in bitterness, anger, and unforgiveness for years.
 It can affect our emotional, mental, spiritual, and physical well-being, while the other person is oblivious to our pain.
 Unforgiveness rarely harms the other person.
 Usually, we are the only victim of our unforgiveness.

 - Forgiveness is between you and God.
 You do not have to go to the other person.
 Forgiveness is you handing over the wrongdoing and the person who did it and saying, “Lord, I give this to you so you can deal with it.
 It is between you and them now so that I can be free.”

 - Forgiveness does not mean that you “forget” the wrong that was done to you.
 Forgiveness is like cleaning out a wound.
 If you don’t clean out an injury, it festers, hurts, and it doesn’t heal properly.
 Once it is cleaned out, it can improve.
 Once healed, you will always have the scar, but it doesn’t hurt anymore.

 We are allowed, being Christian, to set appropriate boundaries for ourselves to protect ourselves and our families.
 To have limits that include distancing yourself from someone, does not mean that we hate that person, or that we have not forgiven them, We should always pray for that person though. ~ Peg Gogonelis